networkservicemesh/examples/examples/ucnf-kiknos/README.md

 -----------------------------------------------------------------------------------------------------

 ```
+## AWS ASA Deployment

+When using the `make kiknos-aws` target, an ASAv and an Ubuntu client are deployed in AWS.
+Then an additional IPSec tunnel gets created which connects to the Kiknos deployment.

+The ASA uses a [day0](./scripts/day0.txt) configuration in order to be able to create the IPSec tunnel.

 ## Dumping the state of the cluster
 In order to dump the clusters state run the following make target: